 By eliminating the need for passwords to verify users’ identities, passwordless authentication enables passwordless login, and minimizes security risks and usability issues.
 However, it still does not adequately address a critical problem: How can you be sure that no one else knows your password, before it’s too late?

 This particular challenge arises because most so-called “passwordless” authentication solutions are not truly so.
 They simply hide passwords in the user’s experience, while replaying it in the background to authenticate.
 In other words, they offer a “passwordless experience”, but don’t guarantee 100% security.
-For this, a truly passwordless solution is the only way forward.
+For this, a completely passwordless solution is the only way forward.

 Not all passwordless authentication solutions are created equal

 With a passwordless experience, users don’t have to worry about setting strong passwords, changing them regularly, or keeping track of them.
 In this sense, a passwordless experience is superior to password-based systems.
-However, it is no way comparable to – much less superior to – a truly passwordless solution that completely eliminates passwords from both, the user experience and the background.
+However, it is no way comparable to – much less superior to – a completely passwordless solution that completely eliminates passwords from both, the user experience and the background.
 This is why the what and the how of passwordless authentication are both critical.

-Gartner predicts that by 2022, 60% of large and global enterprises, and 90% of midsize enterprises, will implement passwordless methods in more than 50% of use cases.Yet, many of these organizations don’t completely understand the risks of passwordless experience, and how these risks can be mitigated by a truly passwordless solution.
+Gartner predicts that by 2022, 60% of large and global enterprises, and 90% of midsize enterprises, will implement passwordless methods in more than 50% of use cases.Yet, many of these organizations don’t completely understand the risks of passwordless experience, and how these risks can be mitigated by a completely passwordless solution.
 Our expert’s guide to passwordless authentication aims to fill these gaps.
-To better understand the role of passwordless authentication in enterprise cyber security, and why your organization needs to embrace truly passwordless, download this free white paper here.
+To better understand the role of passwordless authentication in enterprise cyber security, and why your organization needs to embrace completely passwordless, download this free white paper here.